pythonhacker/pyconindia-2018-talk/large_scale_crawler.md

 * Build a proxy rotator with `Linode` as the ISP
 * A Python middleware program takes care of active proxy rotation.
 * Proxies use `squid` to fetch pages.
 Caching on proxies can be turned on or off.

 ---

+## Why Linode ?

+* Has a nice and simple API which can be easily automated via Python.
+* A Python wrapper on the API was already available which was forked & enhanced.
+* Has data centers in Europe, Asia apart from multiple ones in US.
+* Very reasonable VPS costs.

+---